-Interestingly, a positive and significant net mixing effect was observed in PDG-Arena simulations on gross primary productivity by comparing simulations with interacting species to equivalent simulations with species in isolation.
+Interestingly, a positive and significant net biodiversity mixing effect was observed in PDG-Arena simulations on gross primary productivity by comparing simulations with interacting species to equivalent simulations with species in isolation.
 The simulated overyielding can be attributed to an improvement of canopy absorbance due to species mixing (Figure 4).
-LAI being equal between each inventory for the same stand, the increased light absorption is hence explained by a greater occupation of the aerial space due to species interactions.
-This effect, known as canopy packing, has been observed on a variety of mixed forests across Europe (Jucker et al., 2015; Pretzsch, 2019).
-Canopy packing is commonly decomposed into two mechanism: the phenotypic plasticity of the shape and size of crowns and the vertical stratification (i.e., the occupation by crowns of different vertical strata).
+Leaf area Figure 4).
+LAI being equal between each simulation modality inventory for the same stand, the increased light absorption is hence explained by a greater occupation of the aerial space in mixed stands, an effectdue to species interactions.
+This effect, known as canopy packingand that, has been observed on a variety of mixed forests across Europe (Jucker et al., 2015; Pretzsch, 2019).
+Here, the mixing effect was tested on regularized inventories, which means that trees had the same diameter per species and were regularly spaced.
+Therefore, only vertical stratification, and no crown plasticity could emerge in the simulation Jucker et al. (2015)Canopy packing is commonly decomposed into two mechanism; the phenotypic plasticity of the shape and size of crowns and the vertical stratification (i.e. the occupation by crowns of different vertical strata).
 Although it is likely to play a role in the functioning of mixed stands (Pretzsch, 2019; Dieler and Pretzsch, 2013), phenotypic plasticity is not yet implemented in PDG-Arena.
 Thus, our model can only simulate the vertical stratification of crowns, but not their morphological adaptation to their local competitor (see, for example, Jonard et al., 2020 and Morin et al., 2021), potentially leading to an underestimation of overyielding.